QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-infra/clocks.rst

-- Another consequence of all the domain clocks being generated from HSOSC is that any time one of the domain clock frequency needs to be changed, and hence HSOSC needs to be changed, it will affect the *other* domain clocks as well.
+- Another consequence of all the domain clocks being generated from HSOSC is that any time one of the domain clock frequency needs to be changed, and hence HSOSC needs to be changed, it will affect the *other* domain clocks as well, leading to more constraints on the HSOSC according to all clock requirements in the system.

-- Generic calculation method if any value of clock is **exactly** possible with a specific HSOSC value:

-  :code:`HSOSC * OSC_CTRL_1__prog / CLOCK_DIV = CLOCK_FREQ`

-  :code:`CLOCK_FREQ / HSOSC = OSC_CTRL_1__prog / CLOCK_DIV`

-  where :code:`0 < OSC_CTRL_1__prog < 8192` and :code:`0 < CLOCK_DIV <= 512` (can vary if extra dividers in path)

-  So, if CLOCK_FREQ / HSOSC ratio can be reduced as a fraction, with numerator < 8192 and div < 512 then that CLOCK_FREQ is possible to achieve.

-  We can use an online tool, such as: https://www.calculatorsoup.com/calculators/math/fractionssimplify.php
+For any target clock frequency, we would need to consider 2 aspects:

+1. Exact Requirements:

+   If the target frequency is an exact requirement (for example, PDM) then we need to check that it can be produced in the system.

+   This can be calculated using the LCM of the REFCLK (32768 Hz) and the target frequency.

-  Example: Obtain 3072000 Hz (3.072 MHz) at, say C10.
+   | Example: Obtain 3072000 Hz (3.072 MHz) at, say C10.

-  3072000 / 32768 = 375 / 4

-  So, with OSC_CTRL_1__prog = 375 and C10 DIV = 4, we can achieve this.

-  Note that there would be other combinations possible too, but here we look at if any combination can achieve this.
+   | LCM (32768, 3072000) = 12288000 Hz (12.288 MHz) which is in range for HSOSC (2.5 - 80 MHz)
+   | So, this target frequency is possible to be exactly generated

-  Example: Obtain 4800000 Hz (4.8 MHz) at, say C10.
+   | Example: Obtain 4800000 Hz (4.8 MHz) at, say C10.

-  4800000 / 32768 = 9375 / 64 (approx)
+   | LCM (32768, 4800000) = 307200000 Hz (307.2 MHz) which is **NOT** in range for HSOSC (2.5 - 80 MHz)

-  This is not possible to achieve exactly, because OSC_CTRL_1__prog should be < 8192.
+   | So, this target frequency is **NOT** possible to be exactly generated

-- Calculating Constaints on HSOSC:
+   If the target frequency is not an exact requirement(for example SPI, I2C), we should be able to achieve close to the target frequency and this should be ok in most cases.

+2. HSOSC Constraints With Other Clocks:

-  If we have more than 1 clocks, which should be obtained after being divided down from HSOSC, then we can calculate the constraint on HSOSC using the LCM of the clocks and the REFCLK (32768 Hz).
+   If we have more than 1 clock, which should be exactly obtained after being divided down from HSOSC, then we can calculate the constraint on HSOSC using the LCM of the clocks and the REFCLK (32768 Hz).

    NOTE: we assume that we have checked all the clocks are possible to achieve using the above method.

-  Example: We would like C10 to be a multiple of (or equal to) 3072000 Hz, and say C30 to be a multiple of (or equal to) 1024000 Hz.
+   Example: We would like C10 to be a multiple of (or equal to) 3072000 Hz, and C30 to be a multiple of (or equal to) 1024000 Hz.

-  LCM (3072000,1024000,32768) = 12288000 = 12.288 MHz = 12000 KiHz
+   LCM (32768,3072000,1024000) = 12288000 (12.288 MHz, 12000 KiHz)

    HSOSC then needs to be a multiple of (or equal to) 12288000 Hz to achieve this combination.

 We can use an online tool, such as: https://www.calculator.net/lcm-calculator.html

 The clock infrastructure in the EOSS3 should be clear from the diagram above.

-There are many clocks which we do not (normally) need to check while trying to set the clock frequencies for any particular application.
+There are many clocks which we do not (normally) need to check while trying to set the clock frequencies for any particular application (for example AHB clocks, APB clocks) and we would not look at these in depth.

 To understand the clocks which we generally consider, we will take an "example design" approach which may be easier to digest in a step-by-step manner, rather than taking the system as a whole.